code-lucidal58/python_inception/part_2_loop_conditionals.md

   print("x is equal to 10")
 ```

-### While
+## While
 While loop continues execution till the condition given in true.
-If the condition involves variable, it must be updated in each
+If the condition involves variable, it must be updated
-loop statement execution.
+in each loop statement execution.
 Otherwise it may result in infinite loop.
-This execution style is used when the number of times
+This execution style is used when the number
-the statement block is to be executed is unknown.
+of times the statement block is to be executed is unknown.
 ```Python
 x = 10
 while x>=0:
   print(x)
   x-=1
 ```

-### for
+An `else` block can also be added to `while`.
+The `else` block statements will execute when the `while` loop condition turns
+out to be false.

+## For loop
 This is mainly used to iterate through iterables i.e. list, dictionary, set, etc.
 ```Python
 d = {"a":1,"b":2,"c":3}